12 Tips for a more Accessible Website

 Much of making a website more accessible is making it easy to be understood by technologies such as screen readers, which convert visual text to audible words.
 This also makes a site easier to index and be found by search engines, which will enhance SEO performance.
 Whether following Section 508 or WCAG 2.0, the concepts for making a website more accessible are relatively easy to understand and apply:

-- Words on the website should to be easy to read by somebody who is visually impaired and by screen reader technology.
+- Words on the website should be easy to read by somebody who is visually impaired and by screen reader technology.

 - Menus and navigation need to be easily discoverable by somebody who cannot see your website and be descriptive of the topic or purpose.

-- Content that is repeated, such as sidebars, headers and footers should have a means of bypass.
+- Content that is repeated, such as sidebars, headers and footers, should have a means of bypass.

 - Content should be clearly written and well structured.